f1redf0x/Canonical_Writing_Sample/Explanation/Mesh_Networking.md

 This method is far easier to set up and manage because once you have set up one spoke to talk the hub, each added spoke just needs a connection to the hub.
 Furthermore, A hub and spoke topology doesn't care about network segregation.
 As long as the Hub has a public IP address that is accessible to all of the spokes, then each node can communicate by using the [hole punching](https://en.wikipedia.org/wiki/Hole_punching_(networking)) properties of the hub.

 The Hub and Spoke network has one major issue, and that is that the hub acts as a single point of failure.
-If the machine hosting "node A" goes down, none of the machines will be able to communicate.
+If the machine hosting "node A" goes down, none of the machines can communicate.

 ## Hybrid Topology